jeffjl74/ACT_RoR_Parcels/README.md

 Players that have never looted a Locked Parcel are added to the list via the `/whoraid` command in EQII.
 The plugin trys to keep track of raid members, but the best way to update the player list is with `/whoraid`.

+To manually temporarily adjust a player's `In Raid` status, for instance for a player that is on sit but eligible for a parcel, right-click the appropriate `In Raid` cell to toggle their state.
+The manual setting will be overwritten if they actually join or leave the raid, or if a `/whoraid` command is used.

 The `[Pick Next]` button in the plugin sorts its list so that all of the players currently in the raid with the lowest count of looted Locked Parcels are at the top of the list. (i.e. it sorts by `InRaid`, then by `Count`, then by `Player`.)
 If the current zone is `The Boundless Gulf`, the sort uses `T2 Count`.
 Otherwise, the sort uses the `T1 Count`.
 A message next to the `[Pick Next]` suggests a `/ran` EQII command to randomly select one of those raiders to recieve the next drop.
 An example is shown below where three players are in the raid and have never gotten a T1 Locked Parcel, so they are at the top of the list.

 ![Pick Next T1](images/t1-random.png)